 Testimony of Conversion

-After some years attending church, I believed all that was preached and in the Bible, too.
-I made my Sunday mornings at church a ritual and I started to share the same Gospel I heard with others, so I thought I was a Christian.
+After some years attending church, I believed all that was preached.
+I made my Sunday mornings at church a ritual, and I started to share the same Gospel I heard with others.
+I was deceived and thought I was a Christian.
 After some years, God in His grace and mercy came to the most inner parts of my soul and helped me to see the difference between the habit of going to church and salvation with regeneration.
-This is when I really started to have passion to serve Him and my prayer to God was about what He wanted me to do with my youth.
-One day I saw a park through the window of my room and there were many men, women, and children walking and talking.
-I remember clearly a big burden and sadness in my heart because I believed that all those people without Jesus were going to end in hell.
+At this time I started to have a passion for serving Him, and my prayer to God was about what He wanted me to do with my youth.
+One day I saw a park through the window of my room, and there were many men, women, and children walking and talking.
+I remember a significant burden and sadness distinctly in my heart because I believed that all those people without Jesus were going to end in hell.
 I was 19, but I started going to the park every evening and preaching the Gospel to all the people I could talk to, including Mormons and atheists.
 One day I was robbed with a gun by a thief in that park, but I didn't stop sharing the Gospel.

-I left a good job, my apartment, family, and friends for a completely strange country.
+I left a good job, my apartment, family, and friends for a strange country.
 My first years here I had to get healed without medicine, was hungry many times, vulnerable to many things, humbled by many situations, tears but with the hope and excitement of learning the language and searching for opportunities to preach the Gospel.
-I lived miraculously by offerings and donations from people that I met, because my church couldn't support me financially.
+I lived miraculously by offerings and donations from people that I met because my church couldn't support me financially.
 God blessed me so much.
-I learned many things about my needs and God made my faith stronger.
+I learned many things about my needs, and God made my faith stronger.
 God blessed me with a British wife, Nicola, in 2004, and He supported and blessed our efforts to see people saved in Japan.
-We started working as missionaries for an American Japanese church and God led us to start reaching the Spanish speaking people who would come here to work in factories seeking to leave behind a life of poverty in South America.
+We started working as missionaries for a Japanese American church, and God led us to begin reaching the Spanish speaking people who would come here to work in factories seeking to leave behind a life of poverty in South America.

-When Nicola was five months pregnant with our first son, dependent financially and for a visa on the church where we were serving, God led us and other members to exhort the pastor and leave the church due to his change to a false gospel and universalism.
-It was a hard time, but God made a miracle and we started to receive support from other sources and a Baptist church allowed us to use their building for our small congregation.
-I became a pastor because all the people I shared the Gospel with and baptized where growing in number and needed someone who could speak their language and lead them in the worship of God as a church.
+When Nicola was five months pregnant with our first son and dependent financially for a visa on the church where we were serving, God led us to confront the pastor to leave the church due to a false gospel.
+It was a hard time, but God made a miracle, and we started to receive support from other sources, and a Baptist church allowed us to use their building for our small congregation.
+I became a pastor because all the people I shared the Gospel with and baptized were growing in number and needed someone who could speak their language and lead them in the worship of God as a church.
 That was the beginning of our church, Vida Nueva.
 We started with four members and two babies, but today we have six Peruvian families, two American families, and two Japanese people as members of a trilingual church.